artyom-mameev/sunflower-player/README.md

 ## TODO

-- [ ] Write integration tests for activities logic and other components for which unit testing is impossible.
+- [ ] Write integration tests for activities logic.
 - [ ] Implement automatic search for tags in the MusicBrainz database.

 <a name="license"/>